-Conceptual competence Ability to understand theoretical foundations of the profession.

-Technical competence Technical proficiency in performing psychomotor skills.

-Contextual competence Understand how your practice fits within the greater whole of the healthcare continuum.
+Conceptual Ability to understand theoretical foundations of the profession.
+Technical Proficiency in performing psychomotor skills.
+Contextual Understanding how EMS practice fits within the greater whole of the healthcare continuum.
 Ability to use conceptual and technical skills in the right context, avoiding the "technical imperative".

-Integrative competence Adaptive competence

-Ability to put all the competencies together to meld theory and practice.

-Ability to change with evolutions in medicine or modify care of a patient based on changing clinical presentations (move from one page of the SOP to another).
+Integrative Ability to put all the competencies together to meld theory and practice.
+Adaptive Ability to change with evolutions in medicine or modify care of a patient based on changing clinical